marinosoftware/TableSwipeActionOnboarding/Readme.md

 # UITableViewCell onboarding animation
 Animating a `UITableViewCell` to show the `editActions` isn't as straightforward as you would think.
 I couldn't find any public APIs to do this programatically (If you found them, please let me know).
 So I created a custom animation, to help users in the onboarding process.
+You can read more about TableSwipeActionOnboarding on [our blog](https://www.marinosoftware.com/insights/how-to-make-your-own-ios-swipe-onboarding-animation).

 <img src="example.gif" alt="UITableViewCell swipe action example" width="150" />